Places & Attractions

 Weaving is very popular in the east, most of Bhutan’s fine weaver comes from this part of the country.
 Here you can see the rich textiles woven without using any machines.

 Samdrup Jongkhar is situated in the south-eastern region of the country and shares borders with the Indian state of Assam.
 It is the largest urban center in eastern Bhutan.
 In the past, many British Political Officers stationed in Sikkim took the route from Samdrup Jongkhar to enter Bhutan.
-Today the road from Trashigang to Samdrup Jongkhar, completed in the 1960s, connects the eastern and southern regions of the country, allowing them to benefit from trade, especially through trade across the Indian border.
+The road from Trashigang to Samdrup Jongkhar, completed in the 1960s, connects the eastern and southern regions of the country, allowing them to benefit from trade, especially through trade across the Indian border.
 In the past Samdrup Jongkhar was the main trading center for the Bhutanese and it is still a convenient exit town for tourists who have arranged to visit the neighboring Indian state of Assam.

 Samdrup Jongkhar Dzong